 Minimalism has become somewhat of a fad in recent years, right alongside the tiny-house movement and the push for eco-friendly living.
 It’s not difficult to see why.
 Materialism (the opposite of minimalism) is a vicious cycle.
 You have to work more to buy more, and the more you buy, the more you need.
 (Who actually owns an iPhone with no accessories?
 I mean, seriously!)
 And the more you need, the more money you have to make.

-In my last post, Why Christian Teens Should Embrace Minimalism, I go into more detail about how breaking free of materialism clears the path for better serving God.
+Minimalism breaks this cycle.
+In my last post, Why Christian Teens Should Embrace Minimalism, I explain in detail how breaking free of materialism clears the path to better serving God.
 It’s not about self-idolatry—the superiority that often comes with assuming a cleaner lifestyle.
+It’s about removing the obstacles that prevent you from glorifying God with your life.

 In This Article